techtanic/Discounted-Udemy-Course-Enroller/README.md

 ## ***Features***

+- Good looking GUI.
-- Automatic login through browser using `browser_cookie3`
+- Automatic login through browser using `browser_cookie3`.
 - One click to add all courses available with coupons to your udemy account.
 - You can add any specific course to your account from the list of courses available.
 - Many popular sites added to grab fresh/new courses (coupons).